karatelabs/karate/README.md

 ## `karate-config.js`

 The only 'rule' is that on start-up Karate expects a file called `karate-config.js` to exist on the 'classpath' and contain a JavaScript function.
+The function is expected to return a JSON object and all keys and values in that JSON object will be made available as script variables.

-Karate will invoke this function and from that point onwards, you are free to set config properties in a variety of ways.
-One possible method is shown below, based on reading a Java system property.
+And that's all there is to Karate configuration !
+You can easily get the value of the [current 'environment' or 'profile'](#switching-the-environment), and then set up 'global' variables using some simple JavaScript.
+Here is an example:

 ```javascript
 function() {